dkt-projekt/e-Clustering/README.md

 ### Input
 The following parameters have to be set to perform clustering on the input:
-`algorithm`: the algorithm to be used during clustering.
+`algorithm`: The algorithm to be used during clustering.
 Currently EM and Kmeans are supported.

-`language`: the language of the input files.
-Currently de and en are supported.
+`language`: The language of the input files.
+Currently `de` and `en` are supported.

-`inputFile`: the input for this service has to be in the form of an .arff file.
+`inputFile`: The input for this service has to be in the form of an .arff file.
 See http://www.cs.waikato.ac.nz/ml/weka/arff.html for an explanation of this format.
 The .arff file can be posted directly in a variable called inputFile.